About the IHRN

 • 15th Biennial Meeting of the IHRN

-The most recent biennial meeting of the IHRN was held in Oslo, Norway, from September 9-11, 2025, and hosted by the Norwegian Academy of Science and Letters.
+The symposium was part of the 15th biennial meeting of the IHRN, held in Oslo, Norway, from September 9-11, 2025, and hosted by the Norwegian Academy of Science and Letters.

 • Violence against Health Professionals in Conflict Zones